-Machine learning, by contrast, isa type of AI where computers learn without being specifically programmed to.
-You’re probably familiar with AI systems like Apple’s Siri or Amazon’s Alexa, but you might not be aware that systems like these are fuelled by the valuable data that ASX company Appen Ltd (ASX: APX) provides.
+Machine learning, by contrast, is a type of AI where computers learn without being specifically programmed to do so.
+You’re probably familiar with AI systems like Siri from Apple or Alexa from Amazon.com Inc, but you might not be aware that systems like these are fuelled by the valuable data that ASX company Appen Ltd (ASX: APX) provides.

 Computers and software

 Xero Limited (ASX: XRO) is a nice contrast.
-It is a software company that markets its cloud-based accounting solutions in a software-as-a-service (SaaS) subscription model.
+It is a software company that markets its cloud-based accounting solutions in a Software-as-a-Service (SaaS) subscription model.

-Normally, you would think of US companies like Alphabet’s Google, Amazon, eBay, Twitter, and Facebook if someone mentioned ‘internet’ companies.
-But the ASX has a few shining lights of its own, including Carsales.com Ltd (ASX: CAR) and REA Group Ltd (ASX: REA).
+Typically, you might think of US companies like Alphabet’s Google, Amazon, eBay Inc, Twitter Inc, and Meta Platforms Inc if someone mentioned ‘internet companies’.
+But the ASX has a few shining stars, including Carsales.com Ltd (ASX: CAR) and REA Group Limited (ASX: REA).

 The Internet of Things (IoT)

-The cloud is a system of computer storage that allows information and services to be accessed by devices from anywhere.
-The cloud allows companies (and individuals) to use services that are not resident in their devices.
+‘The cloud’ is a familiar term given to computerised storage infrastructure that allows information and services to be accessed by devices from anywhere.
+The cloud enables companies (and individuals) to use services that are not resident in their devices.
 NextDC Ltd (ASX: NXT) and Megaport Ltd (ASX: MP1) are major ASX cloud service companies.

-There are no major cybersecurity players on the ASX, but there is a cybersecurity-themed exchange-traded fund with an unforgettable ticker symbol available – the BetaShares Cybersecurity ETF (ASX: HACK).
+There are no major cybersecurity players on the ASX, but there is a cybersecurity-themed exchange-traded fund (ETF) with an unforgettable ticker available – the BetaShares Global Cybersecurity ETF (ASX: HACK).
+More on ETFs later.